 The innovation potential coming from modern digital teams requires a technology shift to go alongside the business transformation.
 Stale legacy technology cannot cater to the pace and dexterity modern digital teams demand and expect.

 So it is unsurprising that the digital experience technology space is transforming.
 Much like the unseating of stodgy legacy businesses ushered in by Uber, digital-only banks, and Airbnb, the monolithic leaders of yesteryear have been under serious pressure from new DXP players.
 There is pressure on the providers of old technology that takes a year or longer to implement, and then a year later, another year to upgrade; that through its interface and lack of integration capabilities locks businesses into “innovating” within the rules of the platform, not within the limits of human creativity.

 The pressure is coming from a new breed of players following what has become known as the “MACH” philosophy.
 MACH stands for Microservices based, API-first, Cloud-native SaaS, and Headless.
 This—admittedly somewhat technical—concept describes the underlying engine powering technology that is fast to implement, adopt, adapt, and replace.
-It’s technology that empowers teams to move fast, fail fast, test, learn and improve—and by design works well with others, instead of locking up the talent and time of teams within its own walls.
+It’s a technology that empowers teams to move fast, fail fast, test, learn and improve—and by design works well with others, instead of locking up the talent and time of teams within its own walls.

 Fundamentally, MACH technology is what the businesses of the future will be built on because it’s the only kind of technology designed for change.